lightbend/circleci-kubernetes-diagnostics-orb/README.md

 ## Maintenance

-This project is active, it is not supported under the (Lightbend subscription)[https://www.lightbend.com/subscription], and is maintained by the (Console Team)[https://github.com/orgs/lightbend/teams/console] at Lightbend.
+This project is active, it is not supported under the [Lightbend subscription](https://www.lightbend.com/subscription), and is maintained by the [Console Team](https://github.com/orgs/lightbend/teams/console) at Lightbend.

 ## License